RoryAJames/Toronto-Housing-Absorptions/README.md

 ## Other Areas To Explore

-Rather than using machine learning for multivariate forecasting, it is probably more appropriate to use vector auto regression.

-Since the number of absorptions is so closely tied to the number of housing completions, it is probably worth while to explore the realtionship between housing starts and a lag value of absorptions.
-Given what I observed in the data exploration process of this project, I suspect that there would be a strong correlation between housing starts and a lag value of absorptions, where the lag value would represent the construction duration.
-In other words, you can probably forecast what the absorptions would be if you just shift the number of housing starts forward by the average construction duration.
+During the data exploration process I observed that housing completions and absorptions are highly correlated.
+From what I observed, I suspect that there would be a strong correlation between housing starts and a lag value of absorptions, where the lag value would represent the construction duration.
+In other words, you can probably forecast what absorptions would be if you just shift the number of housing starts forward by the average construction duration.

 ## The Multivariate Machine Learning Approach